 Embrace a Clear Leader in Online Education at SCU

 As online programs rapidly emerge across the higher education landscape in response to the evolving challenges posed by the COVID-19 pandemic, SCU and the Leavey School of Business stand out from the crowd.
-Our Online MBA, MS in Finance and Analytics, and MS in Marketing programs are thoughtfully crafted and seamlessly delivered to provide an online learning experience that is definitely not just “any old Zoom course.”
+Our Online MBA, Online MS in Finance and Analytics, and Online MS in Marketing programs are thoughtfully crafted and seamlessly delivered to provide an online learning experience that is definitely not just “any old Zoom course.”

 Explore our online offerings today and see how you can enjoy our Silicon Valley advantage from anywhere in the world.